 On or about the fourth business day of each month, we will publish the current monthly pool factor for each issuance of certificates that remains outstanding.
-If you multiply the monthly pool factor by the original unpaid principal balance of the certificates, you will obtain the then-current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
+If you multiply the monthly pool factor by the original principal balance of the certificates (specified in the prospectus supplement as the "investor security unpaid principal balance"), you will obtain the then-current principal balance of the certificates, after giving effect to the monthly principal payment to be passed through on the distribution date in that month.
 We will also publish the fixed-rate quartiles, which will provide quartiles of certain data elements regarding the mortgage loans backing our fixed-rate certificates.